muhammed-elsheikh/egy_governorates/README.md

 # egy_governorates
-Database for all Egypt governorates, cities, coordinates
+Database for all Egypt governorates, cities and coordinates